tutek1/DTLabs/06_AI-BeehaveSteering/lab06.md

 ### My own steering: Hover
 I wanted the `AirEnemy` to float up and down, so I created this steering.
 It raycasts below the enemy, and when it is low enough, it floats up until a set height is reached.
-This also helps the enemy not get stuck as much behind objects.
+The floating also helps the enemy not get stuck as much behind objects.

 ### Preview